certik/hermes2d/doc/src/tutorial-5.rst

       VectorBaseView bview;
       bview.show(&space);

-      // wait for keyboard or mouse input View::wait();
+      // wait for all views to be closed
+      View::wait();
       return 0;
     }